rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ## Using the keys with a JunOS switch

-Setting up the JunOS switch is very similar to setting up the Cisco switch.
+Setting up the JunOS switch is similar to setting up the Cisco switch.

 ```bash
 ssh -i ~/.ssh/juniper_ed25519_key root@192.168.10.162